- You are going on a trip to Japan, but you don't speak a word of Japanese. You want to be able to speak enough Japanese to be able to go shopping.

 There are 2 main categories here, 'Sightseeing trip' and 'Homestay', and you can learn useful Japanese for situations encountered in both.
 There are a moderate number of conversations, expressions and vocabulary/grammar items (not TOO many), so you can efficiently study some survival Japanese.
 Audio is included, and all Japanese text is written in romaji.

-TNe とよた日本語eラーニング Sistema Toyota de aprendizagem eletronica de Nihongo/a> (Introduction article)
+TNe とよた日本語eラーニング Toyota Nihongo e-learning (Introduction article)

 This is a website for foreigners living in Japan to practise daily Japanese conversation and written characters.